 Natasha Rae-Dean (MSc, MBACP) Registered BACP Humanistic Counsellor

-Hello, my name is Natasha and I have been working as a counsellor for over five years in a professional capacity.
+Hello, my name is Natasha and I have been working as a counsellor for over eight years in a professional capacity.
 I am a fully qualified counsellor, a registered member of the British Association of Counselling and Psychotherapy (BACP), and I hold a Masters degree in Psychology.
 Please note that I work within the ethical framework of the BACP.
-In addition to working with clients, I also do some lecturing at Staffordshire University in Counselling on a part-time basis.
+In addition to working with clients, I am also a Teaching Fellow at the University of Warwick on a part-time basis.

 At times in our lives, we can experience periods of great difficulty and stress.
 Often we are able to manage these feelings but sometimes it can all seem like too much.
 This can lead to feelings of overwhelm, apathy and exhaustion.
 It is not always easy to talk to friends or family who may judge us, give opinions or simply be too busy to listen.
 We may also feel embarrassed about how we are feeling, or not want to bother others with our problems.
 During such times, accessing support can be a really useful thing to do.
 However, sometimes it can feel very frightening to ask for support.
 That's why when you do make the decision to access help, it's important that you have full information in order to make the decision as to what type of support is right for you.
 My approach is what is known as 'person-centred'.
 Counsellors who work in this way move towards an approach which is empathic and empowering.
 Person-centred counsellors take the view that each person has a capacity and a desire for personal growth and change.
 The environment in which I work is always safe, trusting and open for you to discuss anything which you feel is significant to you at this time.
 Another key part of the way in which I work is being non-judgemental; this means that you will not face prejudice or judgement in the therapeutic space.
 What I can offer is a calm, empathic and genuine approach to whatever it is that you are going through at the moment.